Absolute Poverty Definition

 Inadequate access is particularly prevalent in first and developing world nations.
 Simply put, it is difficult to find food, water, or shelter.
 This disproportionately affects those who live in rural areas.
 They live far away from civilisation, so face greater challenges to satisfy their basic needs.

 For instance, the nearest store may be miles away, if not, non-existent.
 Some rural communities are self-reliant and therefore do not earn a wage but are self-dependant.
 In turn, this can result in absolute poverty if they are unable to source their immediate needs.

 2. Availability of Jobs

-With that said, many countries through Africa and the rest of the developing world have faced years of colonialism and plunder.
-Without private property rights, many of the resources have been depleted.
-Businesses are few and far between and foreign investment is discouraged by corrupt regimes.
+With that said, many countries through Africa and the rest of the developing world have faced years of war, colonialism and plunder.
+Without private property rights, many of these nations resources have been depleted.
+Businesses are few and far between and foreign investment is discouraged due to corrupt regimes.
 This restricts the amount of job creation, meaning individuals have to solely rely on themselves for their basic needs.

 3. Inadequate Advances in Agriculture

-Part of the case of absolute poverty is simply the lack of advancement in agriculture.
+Part of the cause of absolute poverty is simply the lack of advancement in agriculture.
 If we look at developed nations today, their development stems from such advances that allowed workers to move away from subsistence living.
-Instead, there was more than enough food to go around, allowing workers to produce other goods and services within the economy.
+Due to agricultural advances, food became more plentiful, meaning there was more than enough food to go around.
+In turn, this freed up workers to produce other goods and services within the economy.